 - Simply tap on the Reboot System option to restart your device.

 I hope that this tutorial will help you install custom ROMs on any Android phone using ADB sideload command.
-If you liked this article, then please share it on your social media platforms.
-Finally, if you face any problems, then do comment below.
+If you like this article, then please share it on your social media platforms.
+Finally, if you face any problems, then kindly comment below.
 Thank you!